alan-turing-institute/scivision/docs/contributing.md

 - More information:
   - Read details on [how to open a Pull Request](https://opensource.guide/how-to-contribute/#opening-a-pull-request)

-.. _extending-the-scivision-catalog:
+.. _contributing-to-the-scivision-catalog:

-🎁 Extending the scivision catalog
+🎁 Contributing to the scivision catalog
 ---

 You can add models or datasets to the scivision catalog via the GitHub workflow described above.